 Sunday 12.00-1.00 | The ‘Ian’ Marquee | Session facilitator: Jane McCredie | Book Now

-Nikki and David have kindly agreed to do extra special sessions for kids at the year’s festival – readings from their children’s books in a yurt!
+David has kindly agreed to do extra special sessions for kids at the year’s festival – readings from his book in a yurt!
 Grab something to eat and join the kids in the yurt for some fun and hilarity.

 Sunday 1.30-2.15 | The Yurt | Free session

 Join us at 1.30 in The Saturday Paper Marquee for hear Suzanne Leal interview last year’s winners Rachel Landers and Melanie Joosten, and for a special announcement.